leonlee603/photo_album/README.md

 5.)adminEdit.php </br>
 Admin can edit any existing album in this page, including album's information, photo's information, delete selected or delete any comments on particular photo.</br>
 6.)adminComment.php </br>
-This page will show all comments on a particular photo, admin can delete any of them.</br>
+This page will show all comments on a particular photo, admin can delete any of them.</br></br>

-Responsive
+This is a responsive web page which can fit for both wide desktop broswer and small smartphone screen.</br>

 http://leonlee603.freecluster.eu/